janeyalex/EvolutionaryRobotics/README.md

 # JaneysBots
-Evolutionary Robotics assignment code base
+Evolutionary Robotics code base

-Each branch is a step towards creating the environment, simulation and robot used in the final project.
+This project investigates evolutionary robotics from start to finish- creating the environment, building the robot and then investiagting different actions of the robot.
+This included evolvong the robot to jump, changing the body shape and stride of the robot and measuring the effectiveness of thier movement.